mntg4u/TgBasicBot/README.md

 # [TG] BaSiC Bot

-**[@tgBaSiCBot](https://github.com/AbOutMeDK/tgBaSiCbOt) is a Project initiated by team [Exam Vault](https://t.me/ExamVault) to provide a comprehensive guide for those starting their journey in Telegram Bot development.**
+**[@tgBaSiCBot](https://github.com/AbOutMeDK/tgBaSiCbOt) is a project initiated by team [Exam Vault](https://t.me/ExamVault) to provide a comprehensive guide for those starting their journey in Telegram Bot development.**

 **This project offers a simplified Python repository to facilitate the development of a BaSiC Telegram bot.
 It provides a clear and accessible foundation for beginners and experienced developers alike.**